-Spring 2019: 79.6% of ENGL 2338 students displayed adequate or higher levels of proficiency in the Content and Development area of the final literary analysis paper.
-78% of online students scored adequate or higher in this area on the rubric whereas 81.8% of traditional students scored adequate or higher in the Content and Development category on the rubric.
+Spring 2020: 85% of ENGL 2338 students displayed adequate or higher levels of proficiency in the Critical Thinking area of the final literary analysis paper and 75% of online students scored adequate or higher in this area on the rubric.
+On the Knowledge of Literary Context category 61% of traditional students scored adequate or higher compared to 91% of online students.

-Fall 2018: In ENGL 2338, World Literature 1650 to present,90% of students overall scored proficient or higher on the specific portions being measured (Content and Development) of final assessment.
+Fall 2019: In ENGL 2338, World Literature 1650 to present,90% of students overall scored proficient or higher on the specific portions being measured (Content and Development) of final assessment.
 97% of traditional students and 83% of online students scored proficient or higher